-With the aim of effectiveness of employment of reefer vessels and having regard to the developments in the market of reefer cargo transportation, in 2012 the Company intends to employ reefers in the Alpha Reefer Transport pool.
-Container vessels shall continue to be employed on long term charterparties.
-The Company intends to sell 1-3 vessels.
+With the aim of effectiveness of employment of reefer vessels and having regard to the developments in the market of reefer cargo transportation, during the year 2013 the Company intends to employ reefers in the Alpha Reefer Transport pool.
+Container vessels shall continue to be employed on long term charter parties.